Patricia Ryan (actress)

-Patricia Ryan (February 25, 1921 - February 15, 1949) was a child and later young adult performer and an actress in old-time radio.
+Patricia Ryan (February 25, 1921 – February 15, 1949) was a child and later young adult performer and an actress in old-time radio.
 She was taken ill during an evening broadcast and died the next day.

 Early years

-Ryan's father was a doughboy in World War I. During his time in England he met an English girl, and they married.
-Their daughter, Patricia, was born about six weeks before they boarded a ship to sail to the United States.
+Ryan's father John Ryan was a doughboy in World War I. During his time in London he met Edith Lottie wood, and they married in 1916.
+Their daughter, Patricia, was born about six weeks before they boarded a ship to emigrate to the United States.
 She worked in vaudeville when she was 7 years old.
 She also sang in the choir and played on the basketball team of St. Michael's Church.

-Ryan had an older sister, Peggy, and a younger sister, Janice.
+Ryan had two sisters Pauline and Juanita, born in 1918 and 1926 respectively.

 Radio

 Ryan began working in radio when she was 4 years old.
 (Another source says that she "started at the age of 8.")
 Her best-known role was probably that of Kathleen, Henry Aldrich's girlfriend on The Aldrich Family.
 During the 1934-1935 radio season, Ryan "wrote, directed and acted in a radio play presented over CBS."

 Ryan's roles in other programs are shown in the table below.

 As a child, she was also a member of the casts of Our Barn Let's Pretend.